Release 7.02c, 7 December 2016

 - Various small UI changes

 Release 7.00c, 22 Feb 2016

 Changes in this release

 Several small changes following user feedback from 7.00a users:

 - Axis values and legend on printed load and BM/SF diagrams were unreadably small - fixed

 - In 7.00a we removed the default Enter [OK] and Escape [Cancel] key handling for modal dialogs.
 A new preference option optionally reinstates this.

 There is no 7.00b

 ProSteel 7 installs alongside ProSteel 5 (if you have it installed).
 Once ProSteel 7 is running to your satisfaction, you can uninstall ProSteel 5 if you choose using the Windows Control Panel.

-- New theme support - a new button at the end of the toolbar labelled 'RGB' lets you choose one of twenty colour schemes - the choice is yours.
-You can find a preview of the available themes on our website page www.superbeam.co.uk/themes.htm
+- New theme support - a new button at the end of the toolbar labelled 'RGB' lets you choose one of twenty colour schemes from a dropdown menu.
+You can find previews of the available themes on our website page www.superbeam.co.uk/themes.htm

 - PDF generation now uses the Gnostice library as used in releases 4.58e and earlier.
 This produces smaller PDF files